Rates & Policies

 Out of Network

-• I can provide a superbill to file with your insurance which may go toward your deductible (dependent on your insurance).
+• I can provide a superbill to you, where you can then submit a CMS 1500 to file with your insurance for possible reimbursement or may contribute to your deductible (dependent on your insurance).

 Clergy Pay